Answers to some of the things that you thought about but maybe didn't know who to ask...

 What are those white streaks a plane leave behind?

 They look just like long, thin, straight clouds heh?
 Which is exactly what they are.
 They are called contrails, which is a shortened version of the phrase 'condensation trail'.
-They form when warm exhaust from the jet engines cool, which it does very quickly in the cold and dry air at high altitude.
+They form when warm, exhaust (which contains water vapour) from the jet engines cool, which it does very quickly in the cold and dry air at high altitude.
 Basically, they are man-made clouds.

 Why do commercial airplanes typically fly at 35,000 feet?